CIS565-Fall-2023/Project3-CUDA-Path-Tracer/README.md

 <img src="img/cool_renders/019_monkey_broke.png" width="50%">

-The monkey is empty inside, just like me after spending two weeks on this assignment.
+The monkey is empty inside, just like me after spending more than two weeks on this assignment.

 <img src="img/cool_renders/023_freddy_artifacts.png" width="50%">